FAQ

 All Preble Street programs and services are free and made possible through donations and public and private grants.

 Much of our food is donated by individuals, groups, schools, local farmers, and businesses.
-In addition, we receive government surplus commodities and purchase the remainder of the food we need at a nonprofit rate.
+We receive government surplus commodities and purchase the remainder of the food we need at a nonprofit rate.

 For information about Preble Street Street Outreach Collaborative, Food Pantry, and Soup Kitchens, click here.